Primus HSM Configuration

 ...

-Above configuration parameters are shown for device level.
-If user specific configuration is activated, they have to be configured on the specific user partition!
-See section Overview.
+The configuration commands are shown for the device security config.
+If User/Partition specific configuration is activated, they have to be configured on the specific Partition!
+See the overview.